cmu-sei/crucible/docs/blueprint/edit/blueprint-edit-msel.md

 1. Select the MSEL you want to edit.
 2. Make sure you are in the **Data Fields** tab.
-3. Select the data field to be edited and click on the **edit** button.
+3. Select the data field to be edited and click on the **Edit** button.
 4. Here, you can edit of the necessary information, such as **Display Order** and **Name**.
 5. After making all the necessary changes, click on the **checkmark** to save them.